 - Adaptability: Producing content for journalists is very different from creating content for customers, end-users, or investors.
 If you’ve got multiple audiences, make sure that your newsroom adapts to the way they get their information.
 Navigation should easily allow visitors to access the content most relevant to them.

 - Interactive options: Direct feedback from stakeholders can be extremely useful, so look out for software that offer forms, polls, subscription boxes, and comment sections.
 Creating a two-way stream of information keeps visitors engaged and can help you stay in touch with them in many different ways.

 - Good UX: UX or User Experience is all about making sure that whatever you’re creating meets the user’s needs with no fuss.
-In a newsroom, this might also mean a proper categorization or labeling system so that content that fits into a particular topic can easily be found; the chance to create media libraries where people can find images and videos easily; press kits that give a part of your audience everything they need to know about your company; and a well-placed search box.
+In a newsroom, this might also mean a proper categorization or labeling system powered by a PR reporting software so that content that fits into a particular topic can easily be found; the chance to create media libraries where people can find images and videos easily; press kits that give a part of your audience everything they need to know about your company; and a well-placed search box.

 - Sitemaps: site maps are an overview of the pages on your site.
 They are particularly helpful with larger sites with lots of content.
 In a nutshell – make sure the tool you choose automatically generates a sitemap and can update it regularly.

 - Meta information: Adding and editing meta titles or descriptions and defining the URL that best describes your content helps your site gain authority in the “eyes” of search engines.
 In a lot of content management systems, it’s possible to do this when editing content.

 - Social media: One of the major changes in PR over the last number of years is the move towards channels businesses can control directly.
 A strong social media presence can hugely amplify the reach of your stories.
 Easy social sharing and distribution is a must for any newsroom, as are embedded social feeds in some cases.